Sci-fi fantasy movies like The Matrix often use Greek and Roman mythology as a mind-bending technique, none more so than in The Matrix.

 In John Wick 2, there is a statue of Poseidon (Neptune) holding up his three-pronged trident in the company of the other Olympians.

 Six Olympians are on one side of the room and six on the other, and a statue of Hercules is in the center.

 What does it all mean?
 Watch the movies and try and uncover it for yourself.

 14. Westworld (1973) – Greek Mythology

-Delos is a smallish Greek island in the Aegean, revered as the birthplace of Apollo and Artemis.
+Delos is a small Greek island in the Aegean, revered as the birthplace of Apollo and Artemis.

-To have visited Delos isle when Apollo was around would have been an incredible experience.
+Imagine if you were on Delos isle when Apollo was around.
+It would have been an incredible experience.
 If only we could go back in time.